thevindu-w/clip_share_server/README.md

 ### Configuration

-ClipShare server can be configured using a configuration file.
+The ClipShare server can be configured using a configuration file.
 The configuration file should be named `clipshare.conf`.
 The server searches for the configuration file in the following paths in the same order until it finds one.
 1. Current working directory where the server was started.
 1. `$XDG_CONFIG_HOME` directory if the directory exists (on Linux and macOS only).